gcla/termshark/docs/UserGuide.md

   FilterOrFile:                                           Filter (capture for iface, display for pcap), or pcap file to read.

-If --pass-thru is true (or auto, and stdout is not a tty), tshark will be executed with the supplied command- line flags.
+If --pass-thru is true (or auto, and stdout is not a tty), tshark will be executed with the supplied command-line flags.
 You can provide tshark-specific flags and they will be passed through to tshark (-n, -d, -T, etc).
 For example: